ttimbers/ttimbers/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am an Instructor in the Department of Statistics and an Option Co-Director for the Master of Data Science program at the of British Columbia.
+bio: I am an Instructor in the Department of Statistics and an Option Co-Director for the Master of Data Science program at the of Univerity of British Columbia.
 In these roles I teach and develop curriculum around the the responsible application of Data Science to solve real-world problems.
+One of her favourite courses she teaches is a graduate course on collaborative software development, which focuses on teaching how to create Python packages using modern tools and workflows.
 education:
   courses:
   - course: Postdoc in Data Science Education